Chart Color Schemes

 Cultural Diversity

-Werribee - West is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics
+Werribee - West was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Werribee-West has a high level of cultural diversity, with 37.4% of its population born overseas and 34.6% speaking a language other than English at home.
+Werribee-West has high cultural diversity, with 37.4% of its population born overseas and 34.6% speaking a language other than English at home.
 Christianity is the dominant religion in Werribee-West, comprising 43.3% of people.
-The most notable overrepresentation is in the 'Other' category, which makes up 4.5% of the population compared to Greater Melbourne's average of 7.1%.
+However, there's an overrepresentation of Other religions, making up 4.5% compared to Greater Melbourne's 7.1%.

 Frequently Asked Questions - Diversity